nairstpi/fabzero/README.md

 [_**...more details**_](inaugural.md)

 ## `Mentors of Fab Zero`
-The fourth iteration of the Pre Academy was rebranded as Fab Zero and it is anchored by two two mentors named **Sh.
-Francisco Sanchez** & **Sh.
-Sibu Saman**.
+The fourth iteration of the Pre Academy was rebranded as Fab Zero and it is anchored by two two mentors, whose details are provided in the below links.

 ### [**1.** Sh.
 Francisco Sanchez](francisco.md)
 ### [**2.** Sh.
 Sibu Saman](sibu.md)

 ## `About Me`

-I am Mahesh Madhusudhanan Nair (Mahesh M.), a college drop out from the Masters of Engineering (Applied Electronics) from [CEG- Anna University](https://ceg.annauniv.edu/), Chennai India and an alumni of [Thiagarajar College of Engineering, Madurai](https://www.tce.edu/) and [Government Polytechnic, Nagercoil](http://www.gptnagercoil.com/).
+I am Mahesh Madhusudhanan Nair ([Mahesh M.](certificatename.md "Certificate Name")), a college drop out from the Masters of Engineering (Applied Electronics) from [CEG- Anna University](https://ceg.annauniv.edu/), Chennai India and an alumni of [Thiagarajar College of Engineering, Madurai](https://www.tce.edu/) and [Government Polytechnic, Nagercoil](http://www.gptnagercoil.com/).
 [_**...more details**_](aboutme.md)

 ## [Vinyl Cutter](vinylplotter.md)